portasynthinca3/boss/README.md

 high level) concurrent language.
 Erlang makes it easy to write code that scales almost effortlessly across multiple cores, processors or even machines.
-Existing implementations of Erlang (most notably, the official BEAM virtual machine) are very performant in both single-core and multi-core operations.
+Existing implementations of Erlang (most notably, the official BEAM virtual machine) are very performant in both sequential and concurrent operations.
 This implementation is not.
 Like, not at all.
 But it works and it's a starting point!

 ## Structure